Qi pronounces Chi Han

 Qi Han (University of Houston 2012)

-All my publications follow the tradition in mathematics research listing authors on joint work in alphabetical order, with the very few exceptions accommodating some of my co-authors due to unusual circumstances/practices (American Mathematical Society guidelines; mathematics authorship on wikipedia)
+All of my publications adhere to the standard practice in mathematics research, where authors on joint works are listed in alphabetical order, with a few exceptions made to accommodate some of my co-authors due to unusual circumstances or practices (American Mathematical Society guidelines; mathematics authorship on wikipedia)

 Second Part: Elliptic variational problems with mixed nonlinearities.
 Mathematical Methods in the Applied Sciences, 43 (2020), 1675-1684.
 (DOI)